Student Video Contest Guidelines 2012

 Goal of the Competition

 The Clark School of Engineering seeks to reduce its carbon footprint by reducing the energy consumption of its buildings and laboratories.
-The video competition seeks to involve students in this mission.
+The video competition seeks to engage students in this mission by encouraging them to develop solutions utilizing solar photovoltaic and/or thermal energy.

 The video competition is open to individual current Clark School students at the graduate and undergraduate levels, and to teams of current Clark School and non-Clark School University of Maryland students, also at the graduate and undergraduate levels, as long as at least one member of any team is a Clark School student.